Linear algebra and group theory: 11a. Character laws

 \section{11a.
 Character laws}

-We develop in what follows some general theory for the compact subgroups $G\subset U_N$, usually taken finite, with our main example being the symmetric group $S_N\subset O_N$.
-Let us start with a definition that we have already met in chapter 9, namely:
+We would like to develop in what follows some general theory for the compact subgroups $G\subset U_N$, usually taken finite, with our main example being the symmetric group $S_N\subset O_N$.
+Let us start with a notion that we already met in chapter 9, namely:

 \begin{definition} A representation of a finite group $G$ is a group morphism

 into a unitary group.
 The character of such a representation is the function

 where $Tr$ is the usual, unnormalized trace of the $N\times N$ matrices. \end{definition}